 The Coastal Restoration Trust of New Zealand board comprises up to 15 trustees from a wide range of backgrounds, organisations and locations around the country.
 The trustees have long term experience in a wide range of fields, such as botany, dune morphology, raranga, governance and community restoration projects.

 David is a restoration ecologist covering a range of ecosystems including coastal sand dunes, riparian areas, shrublands and forests focusing on the planting and management of native plants.
-He is Senior Scientist and Director of Environmental Restoration Ltd and has nearly 40 years of experience in restoration to meet multiple purposes from enhancing indigenous biodiversity and management of cultural resources, to sustainable production potential of planted native forests.
-He is founding trustee of both the Coastal Restoration Trust of New Zealand and Tane’s Tree Trust, and is a trustee of The Project Crimson Trust.
+He is Senior Scientist and Director of Environmental Restoration Ltd and has over 40 years of experience in restoration to meet multiple purposes from enhancing indigenous biodiversity and management of cultural resources, to sustainable production potential of planted native forests.
+He is founding trustee of both the Coastal Restoration Trust of New Zealand and Tane’s Tree Trust, and is Science and Technical Advisor for Trees That Count of The Project Crimson Trust.

 Graeme La Cock (Wellington)